gajus/canonical/.README/usage/command_line.md

   --help    Show help                                                  [boolean] --stdin   Used to indicate that subject body will be read from stdin.
                                                       [boolean] [default: false]
-  --syntax  Syntax of the input.                  [choices: "js", "css", "scss"]
+  --syntax  Syntax of the input.          [choices: "js", "json", "css", "scss"]
 ```

 ```